 When BT first launched its first FTTC fibre broadband service, profile 8a was adopted and BT capped the maximum download connection rate at 40 Mbps.
 In April 2012, BT implemented the 17a profile (using more than twice the original bandwidth) and capped the maximum download connection speed to 80 Mbps.
 This is currently the highest speed offered.

 In the future, there are likely to be further speed improvements made to BT’s FTTC service.
 Firstly, adoption of the 30a VDSL2 profile (using a wide 30 MHz bandwidth) could deliver maximum speeds well above 100 Mbps, although this would mainly benefit premises located close to the street cabinet.
 We believe that BT may choose not to implement the wider profile.

 Secondly, an advanced technology called ‘VDSL2 vectoring’ is likely to be applied, which is a noise cancellation technology designed to reduce crosstalk interference on copper cables (where broadband signals carried on neighbouring copper lines interfere with each other).

 FTTC will never match the performance obtained by FTTP due to the limitations of copper cables.
 However, for many consumers, FTTC will adequately (and cost effectively) deliver the speeds and reliability required if they are located relatively close to their fibre street cabinet.

-You may be interested in reading some of our most popular pages and guides:
+You may be interested in reading our most popular pages: